-To have less workload on your pc keep in mind that you should have the same in Video section, the same resolution on Base and Output but if there is a glitch, reduce this resolution on both sides.
+To have less workload on your PC keep in mind that you should have the same settings in Video section: the same resolution on Base and Output but if there is a glitch, reduce this resolution on both sides.

 As FPS we suggest something between 24 (speed) and 30 (quality), depending on your hardware.

-If you have a good pc and a bad line, you can think about rescaling to a lower resolution than the Base to reduce the band usage.
+If you have a good PC and a bad Internet connection, you can think about rescaling to a lower resolution than the Base to reduce the band usage.

 The Audio setting is simple.
-Here it is the suggested setting for the stream in Audio Properties:
+Here it is the suggested settings for Audio:

 Depending on the selected track, we suggest setting an Audio Bitrate between 128 and the maximum, this to increase the audio quality (if there is a band problem it should be reduced).

-The bits will increase the usage of your network so be monitor the network behaviour in the Stats panel and you can modify it if there in an issue.
+The bits will increase the usage of your network so always be monitoring the network behaviour in the Stats panel and you can modify it if there in an issue.